What you need to know about walking a dog in the rain

 How to train a dog to walk in the rain

-In addition, you can use dog ear muffs if your dog tolerates them to make the surrounding noises more bearable.
+You can use dog ear muffs if your dog tolerates them to make the surrounding noises more bearable.
 Some pet owners use them to help dogs stay calm during thunder.

 Doggy rain gear can also help.
 Raincoats and booties are a great way to help your dog stay dry.